14islands/fourteen/README.md

 * `theme` for theme related functionalities.
 * `utils` for general utilities.

-The names or ammount of folders don't really matter.
+The names or amount of folders don't really matter.
 Feel free to structure it as you want to.

 Full structure: